 The rest of the book takes up a Canning theme familiar from Mr. Finchley, The Runaways and The Doomsday Carrier, namely pursuit of innocents across the English countryside.
 They start in lodgings, but hear that enquiries are being made.
 They move to a caravan and make the acquaintance of Lady Diana Stormont, the impoverished aristocrat who owns it.
 Meanwhile the sinister bird-watching assassin Albert Horsfell is systematically going through property rental listings and reporting to the traitorous Ted Tampion, Rundell's deputy, in London.
 When Lady Diana is finally told why Peter and his father are there, she is able to draw on her society connections to save them.

 Published by Heinemann in 1981 at £6.95.
 The US edition by Morrow & Co came out in the same year under the title Memory Boy.
 It was read aloud on BBC Radio 4 in the Story Time slot in September 1982.
-Happily there is a new editon from Bello, the "modern classics" imprint of Pan Macmillan.
+There is now a new edition from Bello, the "modern classics" imprint of Pan Macmillan.

 The plot recycles an idea from Canning's 1964 television series Curtain of Fear in which a cabaret singer is hypnotised to provide complete verbatim recall of conversations she has overheard at the nightclub where she works.
+(This was also shown in Germany under the title Verräter in 1967.)
 This book asks the reader to swallow a rather implausible situation at the beginning and a huge coincidence at the end.
 In between Canning has written one of his best books.
 As in much of Canning's late work, the wildlife descriptions and the two love stories that develop, between Peter's father and Lady Diana and between Peter himself and Judy Preston, the gamekeeper's daughter, are as important as the suspense.
 But the suspense is strong.

 |On the way they stopped for a picnic lunch she had brought and ate it on the banks of a river near a place called Château Gontier.
 The river was called the Mayenne and ran all the way down to Angers and finally joined up with the Loire.
 In a way, he thought, it was like having a geography lesson—but far more fun.
 After lunch he wandered away up the river to find a place to do a jimmy-riddle.
 On the way he passed a man fishing and, suddenly daring because he really was enjoying himself, he said after a little thought, “Bonjour, monsieur.
 Avez-vous . . . uh … uh … caught quelquechose?” (p.
 38)||They spent two days in Angers and, since the hotel had no restaurant, they ate out, except for breakfast which they had in the room they shared.
 Those two days Peter often found boring although his father did his best to keep him amused.
 He took him to some of the show places of the city—the Grand Château de la Loire which was not far from their hotel, ... (p.
 39)|